TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

     outline := <custom-label-outline(to-outline-label, to-outline-node)> ast
     ```

-    Also import and command/control click `libspoofax/editor/outline` for inspiration.
+    Also import, command/control click, and investigate `libspoofax/editor/outline` for inspiration.

 3. Use one of the library strategies for folding to implement `pp-params`.
 You can find various folding strategies in the [API docs](http://releases.strategoxt.org/docs/api/libstratego-lib/stable/docs/).